How can we help?

 If you’re looking for home care, the government can subsidise your services with either the Commonwealth Home Support Program or a Home Care Package.
-For more information about home care fees and funding, click here.

 The government also subsidises residential aged care.
 Once you’ve had an ACAT assessment, we can go through any applicable fees with you, which will vary depending on your situation.
 If there’s a Brightwater home you’re interested in, we also provide a pricing table so you know what the standard fees are.

 For more information on aged care funding, visit My Aged Care.

 Funding is also available if you have an acquired brain injury or neurological disabilities like Huntington’s disease or Parkinson’s disease.
 For more information, give us a call on 1300 223 968.